 - Versatile: MOLLE, Swift Clip, G-Hook and loop compatibility to take any pouch, placard or chest rig on the market;

-- Stackable: Multiple ICE sleeves can be seamlessly stacked when wearing, enabling integration of IcePlate either inside or outside armor plates;
+- Stackable: Multiple IcePlate Sleeves (coming soon) can be seamlessly stacked when wearing, enabling integration of IcePlate Curve either inside or outside armor plates;

 - Strong: Unique laminate is 14 times stronger than steel for the same weight;